Hack4Impact-UMD/project-team-shadowing/Week 2.md

 <br><br>

 ## (Optional) Ask additional questions.
-[please write their questions and answers here]
+[please write the questions and their answers here]